 In compliance with applicable state and federal nondiscrimination law (e.g., Title VI, Title IX, and Section 504), BYU-Idaho does not unlawfully discriminate against applicants for admission based upon race, color, national origin, religion, sex, age, disability, genetic information, or veteran status.
 Applicants who meet the requirements for admission and agree to abide by the Church Education System Honor Code are accepted for enrollment based upon their qualifications and available space.
 The requirement not to discriminate extends to admission and employment.
 To maintain an educational atmosphere consistent with the ideals and principles of The Church of Jesus Christ of Latter-day Saints, a lawful admission preference is given to members of the Church in good standing.

-Questions or complaints about unlawful discrimination on the basis of sex (including sexual harassment and other forms of sexual misconduct) may be referred to BYU-Idaho’s Title IX coordinator.
-Questions or complaints about unlawful discrimination on any other basis listed above may be referred to the BYU-Idaho’s equal opportunity manager.
+Questions or complaints about unlawful discrimination on the basis of sex (including sexual harassment) may be referred to BYU-Idaho’s Title IX coordinator.
+Questions or complaints about unlawful discrimination on any other basis listed above may be referred to BYU-Idaho’s equal opportunity manager.

 Complaints of unlawful discrimination may also be referred to the U.S. Department of Education's Office for Civil Rights.

 Individuals with disabilities or those who may require special accommodations should contact the BYU-Idaho Disability Services office: (208) 496-9210 (voice)